WiserUFBA/SemanticMake-2.0/README.md

 as required.
 New classes and objects can be added furthermore to those provided by SemanticMake.
 If there is interest in using the API it's necessary import client library into JavaScript that is directed to this API.
 There are methods to add vocabularies (addVocabulary), triples (addTriple) and save the contents of the resource (saveResource), As well as those available in the framework.
-In this API There are four representation of property in a resource (ontology):
+In this API there are four representation of property in a resource (ontology):

 - A property like triple that guards subject, predicate and literal
     ``` javascript